Special-Character Adversarial Attacks on Open-Source Language Model: Conclusion

 \section{Conclusion}

-This paper presents the first comprehensive systematic study of character-level adversarial attacks against open-source language models.
-Through extensive evaluation of seven models across four attack families, we demonstrate that character-level manipulations represent a significant and under-addressed security vulnerability in current LLM deployments.
+Through extensive evaluation of seven models across four attack families, we demonstrate that character-level manipulations continue to represent a significant security vulnerability in current open-sourced LLMs.

-Our key findings establish that encoding-based attacks are particularly effective (64-67\% success rates), model robustness is primarily determined by architectural and training choices rather than parameter count, and many models exhibit concerning vulnerability patterns despite their impressive performance on standard benchmarks.
-The exceptional robustness of GPT-OSS:20b (18.5\% average vulnerability) demonstrates that strong defenses against character-level attacks are achievable with appropriate design choices.

 The implications of our findings extend beyond academic interest to practical deployment considerations.
 As language models become increasingly integrated into safety-critical systems, ensuring robustness against character-level attacks becomes essential for maintaining security and user trust.
-Our proposed multi-layered defense framework provides actionable guidance for developing more secure LLM deployments.

-We release our evaluation framework, attack datasets, and experimental results at \url{https://github.com/EphraiemSarabamoun/special-character-attack} to facilitate reproducible research and accelerate defense development.
-By establishing baseline vulnerability measurements and demonstrating effective attack techniques, we hope to catalyze further research into this critical area of LLM security.
+We release our codebase and experimental results at \url{https://github.com/EphraiemSarabamoun/special-character-attack} to facilitate reproducible research and accelerate defense development.

 The character-level attack surface represents just one facet of the broader challenge of ensuring robust and safe behavior in large language models.
 As these systems continue to evolve and find deployment in increasingly diverse applications, comprehensive security evaluation across all levels of the text processing pipeline will be essential for realizing their full potential while minimizing risks to users and society.